Amortized Molecular Optimization via Group Relative Policy Optimization: Related Work

 \subsection{Amortized Optimization}

+We explicitly distinguish amortized \textit{optimization} from amortized \textit{sampling}.
+While models such as Variational Autoencoders (VAEs) and discrete diffusion models learn amortized sampling distributions to generate novel molecules within the pre-training manifold, they function primarily as distribution learners.
+To perform property-optimization, which may require extrapolating to high-reward regions outside the training distribution, these models are typically coupled with active inference-time search mechanisms (e.g., latent space traversal for VAEs, or iterative fragment remasking loops in diffusion models like GenMol).
+This reliance effectively reverts them to instance optimizers.

-Amortized methods learn a conditional policy $\pi_\theta(y|x)$ to generate optimized structures directly, eliminating the need for extensive search at test time.
-To ensure chemical validity, frameworks like LibINVENT (within REINVENT 4) \cite{reinvent4} employ penalty-based regularization anchored to a pre-trained prior.
+In contrast, amortized optimization methods learn a conditional policy $\pi_\theta(y|x)$ to generate optimized structures directly, eliminating the need for extensive search or oracle querying at inference time.
+To ensure chemical validity within this paradigm, frameworks like LibINVENT (within REINVENT 4) \cite{reinvent4} employ penalty-based regularization anchored to a pre-trained prior.
 While effective for validity, this regularization actively resists the policy drift required to reach high-reward regions far from the training distribution.
 Conditional encoder-decoder models, such as DrugEx v3 \cite{drugex_v3}, address this by training a Graph Transformer via multi-objective REINFORCE.
 To manage the high variance of policy gradients, DrugEx v3 relies on a fixed exploration network and Pareto-based ranking for multi-objective optimization.

-Recently, self-improvement approaches have been proposed, notably GraphXForm \cite{graphxform} , which trains a policy to imitate step-wise molecular generation action trajectories discovered by the “Take a Step and Reconsider” (TASAR) algorithm \cite{tasar}.
-TASAR functions as a decoding search heuristic that utilizes the current policy to guide Stochastic Beam Search \cite{sbs}, necessitating frequent oracle calls to evaluate all candidate leaves across multiple search steps.
-The resulting best-scoring trajectories (molecules) are aggregated in a replay buffer for the policy to imitate; consequently, while the resulting policy is technically amortized, the training process is computationally intensive due to the reliance on this oracle-dependent search to generate supervision.

-In contrast, GRXForm circumvents the reliance on auxiliary exploration networks or restrictive priors.
-By relying on the stepwise action masking of the underlying GraphXForm architecture to enforce chemical validity, we bypass the need for prior-based regularization in the loss function.
-Furthermore, we employ GRPO to normalize rewards with per-starting structure baselines, stabilizing the learning of a policy that generalizes effectively across diverse molecular structures.
+The self-improvement approach GraphXForm~\cite{graphxform} trains a policy to imitate trajectories discovered by a search heuristic (TASAR \cite{tasar}), which itself requires frequent oracle calls during training.
+The resulting policy is amortized at inference time, but the training loop remains oracle-intensive.
+On the other hand, AMORTIX optimizes the policy directly using reinforcement learning, stabilized by group-relative reward normalization (Section~\ref{sec:methodology}).